 The International Scientific Association for Probiotics and Prebiotics defines probiotics as, “live microorganisms that, when administered in adequate amounts, confer a health benefit on the host”(1).
 Now let’s discuss what that means.

-For our purposes, the host is you or I – the human taking or consuming the probiotics.
+The host is you or I – the human taking or consuming the probiotics.

 We also need to make sure we’re consuming the probiotic in adequate amounts.
 Every strain must be studied in relation to its dose effectiveness (2).